backsofangels/TecWeb-Backend/README.md

 ## Hello fellow wanderer!
 I see you have come through this repository built up for an universitary project.
 I shall pray thou to not submit any improvement to this project, but you can read the code and try it by yourself on your local machine if you want.
 Just email me if you're doing so.
-Otherwise, BEGONE THOT.
+Otherwise, BEGONE.

 ## Command line instruction